MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-asp-net-core.md

 ##### Domains and permissions

-The `Domains from your tabs` should contain only your ngrok URL without the HTTPS prefix&mdash;`y8urGr7pChan3Ta2b.ngrok.io/`.
-If the *Additional valid domains* field is completed, select the (•••) button and choose 🗑 Delete.
+The `Domains from your tabs` should contain only your ngrok URL without the HTTPS prefix&mdash;`y8urGr7pChan3Ta2b.ngrok.io`.
+If the *Additional valid domains* field has a value, select the (•••) button and choose 🗑 Delete.

 ##### Test and distribute